 If you do your best with whatever task is in front of you, you will avoid self-judgment, regret, and frustration.
 I know someone who was applying for jobs during the pandemic and she kept getting turned down (I blame the times).
 What amazed me is that she didn’t give in to the constant rejection.
 She was doing her best in every application and was proud of her experience, which meant when the company said no, she said thank you for your time, this position must not be for me.
 The right one will arrive.

 Stay true to your word, your superpower.
 Don’t take anything personally.
 Making assumptions are useless and false.
 Do your very best.
-Even if you try one of these 4 agreements, put it into practice to see what happens, how you feel.
-A small step in thought and behavior can create big impacts on everyone around you.
+Even if you try one of these 4 agreements, put it into practice to see what happens, and how you feel.
+A small step in thought and behavior can create a big impact on everyone around you.

 Considering the book?
-It’s a best seller.
-Click here – The Four Agreements
+It’s a best seller: The Four Agreements